3D Paper Egg Designs: 6 Easter Egg SVG Files

 Each paper egg measures approximately four and a half inches tall and three and a half inches wide.
 Add an LED light under the paper eggs to highlight the beautiful patterns in the evening.
 This adult Easter craft adds an elegant touch to your home décor, table setting, or seasonal party decorations.

 HOW TO PURCHASE THE SIX EASTER EGG SVG DESIGNS

 If you’d like to purchase these 3D Easter Egg SVG files and have them delivered directly to your email inbox as an instant digital download, you can do that here.
+To see all of my SVG Designs, visit the SVG Shop.
 This is an instant download (digital product) and no physical product is included.

 These digital files can be created using cutting machines like a Cricut or Silhouette Cameo.
 If you have any questions about your purchase, you can email me at email@example.com.

 For more fun Easter crafts, home decor projects, and SVG cut files with free templates, visit the library.
 You’ll find all types of seasonal crafts, including free Easter Egg SVG files like the (Layered Mandala Easter Egg) design pictured below.
 To access my free library (over 60 files) and receive my latest craft project newsletter straight to your inbox, just subscribe on the top right sidebar or at the bottom of this post.

 Once you subscribe, you’ll receive an email confirmation.
 Just confirm your subscription and you will be sent a (Welcome Email) with the password and instructions for using the free library.
 Then, click on the Library tab on the top menu bar and enter the password in the empty box at the bottom of the library page.
 Once you are in the library, please watch the video to learn how to download the files to your computer.
 Most of the free library SVG file designs are also available in the following file formats: DXF, EPS, PNG, and PDF.